Nicola1971/WelcomeStats-EvoDashboard-Plugin/README.md

-WelcomeStats OMWC Plugin for EvoDashboard v2.0 RC
+WelcomeStats Plugin for EvoDashboard v2.0 RC
 ===================

 Dashboard MODX Stats widget for for EvoDashboard